 Algebraic Topology.
 Currently, I am most interested in motivic and equivariant homotopy theory, especially in equivariant constructions arising from Real cobordism in both categories.
 I also have a long standing interest in rigorous foundations of conformal field theory and string theory, including algebraic approaches to conformal field theory.

-Here is my talk The Beauty of Statistical Tests at the University of Michigan Math Club .
+Here are my talks The P vs. NP problem The Beauty of Statistical Tests , Regular polytopes , and Polarized light and the Hopf fibration at the University of Michigan Math Club .

 My talk The coefficients of stable equivariant cobordism for a finite abelian group on joint work with Will Abram.

 Lecture notes of joint lectures of Po Hu and Igor Kriz on Equivariant and non-equivariant homotopy theory: Lecture 1 Lecture 2 Lecture 3 Lecture 4

 I.Kriz, Y.Lu: On the structure of equivariant formal group laws

 I.Kriz, Y.Lu: On the $RO(G)$-graded coefficients of $\Sigma_3$-equivariant cohomology